-Hard to say, but to use Quebec residents as an example, they travel by car for an average of 39km per day (NrCan, 2008).
+That's hard to say, but to use Quebec residents as an example, they travel by car for an average of 39km per day (NrCan, 2008).
 Electric cars on this project will allow travelling a distance that meets the daily needs of Quebec motorists and more.
-EVs cost between $25,000 and $125,000, and with Government incentives and legislation they are likely to be the most popular commuting vehicles in a few short years.
+EVs cost between $25,000 and $125,000, and with government incentives and legislation they are likely to be the most popular commuting vehicles in a few short years.

 It’s also important to note that buyers of electric vehicles in certain areas can benefit from significant subsidies.
 The new subsidies on electric vehicles in California come to mind.